compsocialscience/summer-institute/2021/london/empirica-workshop.md

 Instructions: [https://docs.empirica.ly/getting-started/setup/windows-instructions](https://docs.empirica.ly/getting-started/setup/windows-instructions)

 ### Windows option 3:  **Linux cloud server**
 You may find it easier to set up a linux cloud server with a service such as Amazon Web Services or DigitalOcean.
 Many of these provide a free trial tier that is sufficient for today's exercise.

-If none of the options above work for you, and you don't have access to a cloud server, we can provide one.
-Just post a message in the &#35;server-request channel and someone will be with you in a few minutes.
+Cloud servers also some advantages in testing during development, because it's easier to demo your app on the internet to share with peers.

+In fact, cloud servers are so cheap and easy, that we spun up one each for everyone who registered today.
+See instructions below on how to access your cloud server and begin development.

+### Cloud Server Setup Instructions

+1. Post a message in the &#35;server-request channel and someone will send you an IP address via direct message within a few minutes.
+This IP address is unique to your server, so don't share it!
+(NOTE: cloud servers will be automatically deleted after this workshop.
+If you want to continue working on yours past the scheduled time, just let us know.)
+2. Install VS Code (Visual Studio Code) on your Windows system. [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
+3. Add the "Remote - SSH" extension: [https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
+4. Connect to your remote server within VS Code (*username*: sicss *password*: sicss2021)